RemiRigal/Plex-Auto-Languages/README.md

 ## Getting Started

+The application requires a `Plex Token`, if you don't know how to find yours, please see the [official guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).

 The recommended way of running this application is by using Docker.
-A Docker image is available on [Docker Hub](https://hub.docker.com/r/remirigal/plex-auto-languages).
+A Docker image is available on [Docker Hub](https://hub.docker.com/r/remirigal/plex-auto-languages) and [installation instructions](#docker-installation) are detailed below.

-The application requires a `Plex Token`, if you don't know how to find yours, please see the [official guide](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
+PlexAutoLanguages can also be run natively with Python, see the [detailed instructions](#python-installation).

+## Docker installation

 ### Docker compose minimal configuration